linzhi2013/MitoZ/README.md

 - **MitoZ provides a "one-click" solution to get annotated mitogenomes from raw data fastq files.**

 **News**
 - **MitoZ 3.5 has been released (https://github.com/linzhi2013/MitoZ/releases/tag/3.5), and can be installed via the https://github.com/linzhi2013/MitoZ/wiki/Installation#5-source-codes method.
 See https://github.com/linzhi2013/MitoZ/releases/tag/3.5 for new features and fixed bugs**. **Other installation methods will be coming soon**.
-The bioconda version is currently waiting for someone to review and merge (https://github.com/bioconda/bioconda-recipes/pull/38676)
+The bioconda version is currently waiting for someone to review and merge (https://github.com/bioconda/bioconda-recipes/pull/38676).
+If you are a member of the Bioconda project, please help me reivew its recipe and merge my commit to the main branch, thanks!

 - **Distribute my working MitoZ environment using [Conda-Pack](https://github.com/linzhi2013/MitoZ/wiki/Installation#4-conda-pack) to try to avoid the missing Perl module problem.
 It is worth a try if you have the *missing Perl module problem*!**